averykhoo/data-science-training-package/natural-language-processing.md

 ##  Assessment
 This section is a hands-on assessment that requires officers to attempt the Kaggle Avito Duplicate Ads Detection prediction competition.
-Officers are to write their own codes from scratch and present their codes to the GL.
+Officers are expected to write their own codes from scratch using concepts learnt from Kaggle Titanic and NLP methods (e.g. word2vec).
+Consequently, officers have to present the codes to the GL.

 ### Kaggle Avito Duplicate Ads Detection
 *   https://www.kaggle.com/c/avito-duplicate-ads-detection